louis-langholtz/PlayRho/INSTALL.md

 ## Prerequisite Tasks

 1. Make sure you have the tools that will be needed.
-  - **CMake**: If you don't already have CMake installed on your system, it can be obtained from https://cmake.org/.
+  - **CMake**: If you don't have version 3.16 or higher of CMake installed on your system, the latest releases of CMake can be obtained from https://cmake.org/.
   - **A C++17 compiler suite**: That could be Microsoft's Visual C++, GNU's GCC, or LLVM's Clang.
 On Microsoft Windows platforms, you can get a complete C++17 compiler suite by getting Microsoft's Visual Studio 2017 from https://www.visualstudio.com/downloads/.
   - **git**: Needed only if you want to do development work.
 If you don't already have Git installed but you want to install it, you can get it from: https://git-scm.com/downloads.
 2. Decide where you want to put the source code.